MLS NEXT All-Star Game: Young stars show out as West tops East in penalty kicks | MLSSoccer.com

-ANNAPOLIS, Md. – In a game that featured a different lineup in each half, it was only fitting for the MLS NEXT All-Star to be a tale of two halves.
+ANNAPOLIS, Md. – In a match that featured a different lineup in each half, it was only fitting for the 2023 MLS NEXT All-Star Game presented by Allstate to be a tale of two halves.

-The East won the opening 45 minutes of this year’s East vs. West clash, featuring a collection of the best youth players in the country.
-Adem Sipic, the first Homegrown signing in Nashville SC’s history, made his mark with a brace.
+The East won the opening 45 minutes of this year’s East vs. West clash, featuring a collection of the best youth players in the league.
+Adem Sipic, the first homegrown signing in Nashville SC’s history, made his mark with a brace.

 With 22 players on each roster, each All-Star saw a half of action.
 And before Sipic’s goals, it was the West that started off strong in the game’s first 20 minutes.
 Real Monarchs forward Zavier Gozo and Columbus Crew prospect Maxim Scordo spearheaded the West’s push early in the game.

 Against the run of play, the East took the lead first.
-Atlanta midfielder Rocket Ritarita rocketed a shot against the post and Sipic, a presence in the penalty area, got on the rebound and slotted it home.
-Right before the break, Sipic added a second, running in behind the West back line and making no mistake.
+Atlanta United midfielder Rocket Ritarita rocketed a shot against the post and Sipic, a presence in the penalty area, got on the rebound and slotted it home.
+Right before the break, Sipic added a second, running in behind the West backline and making no mistake.

 Both lineups were changed at the half, as the West pushed to jump back into the game, and did so via goals from Rudisill and Wibowo.